How to ensure good corporate governance: 10 simple steps

 6. Support equal voices for all board members

-Collaborating with directors individually before board meetings can also support in building trusted relationships, identifying agenda items, and sharing the latest news.
-Boards that develop trust in knowing that they will be included in discussions and that all perspectives will be given equal consideration creates a more collegial and productive team environment.
+Collaborating with directors individually before board meetings can also help build trusted relationships, identify agenda items, and share the latest news.
+Boards that develop trust in knowing that they will be included in discussions and that all perspectives will be given equal consideration create a more collegial and productive team environment.

-7. Build and maintain a strong governance infrastructure
+7. Build and maintain a strong corporate governance infrastructure

-Typically, corporations have specific policies in place to guide organizational behaviour, which helps shape its actions and decisions.
-To ensure that the accountability between board and management is clearly delineated, it’s important for the board to develop policies in relation to delegations – and ensure every new board member is oriented to these policies and has continuous access to them.
+Typically, corporations have specific policies and a code of conduct in place to guide organizational behaviour, which helps shape its actions and decisions.
+To ensure that the accountability between board and management is clearly delineated, it’s important for the board to develop policies regarding delegations – and ensure every new board member is oriented to these policies and has continuous access to them.

 8. Ensure the directors have the information they need, when they need it